 Established as the Archer County seat in 1881, the town in its early years was a retail and shipping center for area ranches.
 It remains a retail center for the county.
-Agriculture includes ranching, and wheat and dairy farming.
+Agriculture includes ranching, plus wheat and dairy farming.
 Shallow oil wells drilled in 1920s still contribute to area economy.

-Booked Up Inc. bookstore offers the largest collection of antiquarian books in the U.S.; gathered by native son Larry McMurtry, author of the popular novel, Lonesome Dove.
+Booked Up Inc. bookstore offers the largest collection of antiquarian books in the U.S., gathered by native son Larry McMurtry, author of the popular novel, Lonesome Dove.
 It includes rare and unusual books, as well as out-of-print publications.
 The store is in renovated buildings on both sides of Main Street.
-940/574-2511.
+Call 940/574-2511.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive